Hits Radio: Launch

+Expansion

 Gem in the East Midlands joined the network in July 2019 to carry late night and overnight programming from Manchester.

+The Scottish network of stations introduced a networked Drivetime show at the end of March 2020, except for MFR and Radio Borders.

-Five stations were acquired to join the network, of which four retain heritage branding: Pulse 1 (Bradford), Signal 1 (Stoke-on-Trent), The Wave (Swansea) and Fire Radio (Bournemouth).
+Five stations were acquired to join the network, of which four retained heritage branding: Pulse 1 (Bradford), Signal 1 (Stoke-on-Trent), The Wave (Swansea) and Fire Radio (Bournemouth).
 Pulse, Signal, and The Wave began carrying off-peak programming from the Hits Radio network on 15 June 2020.
 The fifth, The Breeze (Portsmouth, Southampton and Winchester) rebranded as Hits Radio under a licensing agreement with Nation Broadcasting.
 On 20 July 2020, Pulse 1, Signal 1 and The Wave officially joined the Hits Radio network.

 On 31 August 2020, Radio Aire ceased broadcasting and moved to the sister Greatest Hits Radio network - it merged with twelve other stations to form Greatest Hits Radio Yorkshire.

 The same day saw Hits Radio South Coast launch, thereby becoming the second FM station to be known on air as Hits Radio.
 The station had previously broadcast as The Breeze South Coast and the change is made following the purchase in 2019 of The Breeze network from Celador Radio.
 Nation Broadcasting replaced Hits Radio South Coast with their own Easy Radio South Coast programming from 19 September 2022, with Bauer providing Hits Radio content thereafter on the South Hampshire DAB multiplex.

 In October 2020, it was announced that Hits Radio would launch in Suffolk, taking over the DAB capacity which had been used for Greatest Hits Radio since September (previously Town 102), in tandem with the relaunch of Ipswich 102 as Greatest Hits Radio.
 The change took place on 3 November, at the point Ipswich 102 (and Radio Plymouth) took the GHR affiliation.
 As in North Yorkshire, a localised feed of Hits Radio is provided, with the ability to split from the network programming content for localised branding, news material and advertising.
 Hits Radio Suffolk was withdrawn after 1 October 2022, with the capacity reverting to GHR, as a consequence of the FM frequency (the prior Ipswich 102) transitioning to Nation Radio Suffolk.